keylime/keylime/README.md

 # python-keylime

 A python library to make friends of TPMs and Clouds.
-See ACSAC 2016 paper at TBD
+See ACSAC 2016 paper in doc directory

+# Installation

-It requires Python 2.7.9 or newer for proper TLS support.
+keylime requires Python 2.7.9 or newer for proper TLS support.
+This is newer than some LTS distributions like Ubuntu 14.04 or centos 7.
+See google for instructions on how to get a newer Python onto those platforms.

 It also requires the following python packages:

 * pycryptodomex>=3.4.1
 * tornado>=4.3